 What are the overarching objectives of RTOs that should guide their proper design?

-The primary responsibility of RTOs is to ensure reliable, non-discriminatory transmission service for all users of the transmission grid.
-RTOs should create a framework for robust, competitive wholesale electricity markets, while preserving safety and reliability of the grid.
-RTOs should be designed on the basis of these guiding principles.
+Proper design begins with recognizing that users of the grid are the RTO’s customers – not the current transmission owners.
+The primary responsibility of RTOs is to ensure reliable, safe, and non-discriminatory transmission service for all users of the transmission grid thereby creating a framework for robust, competitive wholesale electricity markets

 How do you determine if an RTO is well designed?